FriendsOfReactJS/react-css-themr/README.md

 ## About

 The project is originally authored by [Javi Velasco](https://twitter.com/javivelasco) as an effort of providing a better customization experience for [React Toolbox](http://react-toolbox.io).
 Any comments, improvements or feedback is highly appreciated.

+We thank Javi Velasco for all his efforts and for creating such a great package.
+The package `javivelasco/react-css-themr` should not be unmaintained - so the friends of react will continue.

 Thanks to [Nik Graf](http://www.twitter.com/nikgraf) and [Mark Dalgleish](http://www.twitter.com/markdalgleish) for their thoughts about theming and customization for React components.